nginxinc/nginx-basics-workshops/Plus/labs/lab2/readme.md

         }

     ```

+1. Because the `index.html` file *does* exist, you need to rename it to allow Nginx to autoindex the folder.
+Go the `/nginx-plus/usr/share/nginx/html` folder, and rename the index.html file to `index.html.bak`.

 1. Save your file, and test your NGINX config by running `nginx -t` command from within the container.